mnah05/what-am-i-learning/README.md

   - as of now mostly backend related stuff like designing principles and some api based projects
   - currently gonna working on `mnah05/redisserver` a redis server implementation in go :)

+### what I plan to learn

+- docker: good enough to run and manage containers which I work with
+- db: crud,indexing and performance, acid and some more patterns
+- Some Basic system implementation e.g. EDA/MDA